Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 ##  Data Cleaning

-1.Handling Missing Values:

-Median imputation for Age based on passenger group

-Zero-spending inference to populate CryoSleep

-2.Mode or most frequent values for categorical variables

-3.Cabin Feature Engineering:

-Split the Cabin into Cabin_Deck, Cabin_Number, and Cabin_Side for better interpretability

-4.Additional Engineered Features:
+🧹 Data Cleaning & Feature Engineering
+🔧 Missing Value Handling
+Numerical Imputation:
+Age imputed using group-wise medians.
+Spending columns (RoomService, FoodCourt, etc.) filled with 0 if CryoSleep is True.

+Categorical Imputation:
+Most frequent value used for columns like HomePlanet, VIP, and Destination.

+🏠 Cabin Feature Engineering
+Cabin split into:

+Cabin_Deck (e.g., A, B, C…)

+Cabin_Number (numeric ID)

+Cabin_Side (Port or Starboard)

+🧪 New Features
-Total_Spending: Combined cost of all onboard services
+Total_Spending: Sum of all spending features

-Is_Alone: Indicates if a passenger traveled without family/group
+Is_Alone: Indicates if a passenger traveled alone (based on group ID)

 ---
 ##  Exploratory Data Analysis (EDA)